opnsense/docs/source/manual/how-tos/caddy.rst

 Sometimes, things don't work as expected.
 Caddy provides a few powerful debugging tools to see what's going on.

 ..
+Tip:: This section explains how to collect most relevant information to get help from the https://caddy.community.

-Note:: As first troubleshooting step, change the global Log Level to `DEBUG`.
+..
+Note:: First, change the global Log Level to `DEBUG`.
 This will log `everything` the reverse_proxy directive handles.

 Go to `Services - Caddy Web Server - General Settings - Log Settings`